 Federal Criminal Defense FAQ

-Our lead attorney Paul Petruzzi is an experienced Miami federal criminal defense lawyer who has handled more than 600 cases in federal courts across the United States.
-As such, Mr. Petruzzi and legal team know federal criminal defense law.
-We know that a criminal charge – especially in federal court – can cause serious anxiety and disruption to you and those around you.
-Because of this, we have compiled general information that can be of use to you and your loved ones for your own peace of mind.
+Lead attorney Paul Petruzzi is an experienced Miami federal criminal defense lawyer who has handled more than 600 cases in federal courts across the United States.
+As such, Mr. Petruzzi and his legal team know federal criminal defense law.
+They know that a criminal charge – especially in federal court – can cause serious anxiety and disruption to you and those around you.
+Because of this, they have compiled general information that can be of use to you and your loved ones for your own peace of mind.

 Navigate through the following questions:

 - Do I have rights during an investigation?

 - I have been arrested, can I receive a bond?

 Although specific defenses to any criminal offense will vary depending on the nature of the case, the firm’s legal team has provided basic answers to frequently asked questions about federal criminal offenses.
 The team hopes that you can use this information to help you learn more about federal criminal court cases, gain a better understanding of the nature of your particular federal case, and get a big-picture view of what you are facing.

 For complimentary initial consultation, contact us today at 305-330-1774 to learn how we can help you.

 Answers To Your Questions From The Law Offices of Paul D. Petruzzi, P.A.